zipang/Temples/README.md

 var Temples = require("Temples");
 ```

-# Tutorials, examples
+# Status, Tutorials, examples

+`Temples` is currently in alpha.
+Test suite is coming soon.
+Feel free to comment about the syntax, features..

-For the moment, you can have a play with the current beta version here :
+For the moment, you can have a play with the current pre-release version here :
 - [Blog template example]

 [Blog template example]: http://codepen.io/zipang/pen/JEmfL